DurdagiLab/docking-zscore-analysis/README.md

 Note: The script uses a default Z-score threshold of -1.960 to select statistically significant compounds.
 You may edit the script to adjust this threshold as needed.

 # Citation
-If you use this tool in your academic work, please cite:
+If you use this tool in your research or publication, please cite it as follows:

-Computational Drug Design Center (HITMER), Faculty of Pharmacy, Bahçeşehir University, Istanbul, Turkey
+Isaoğlu, M., & Durdağı, S. (2025).
+Z-Score Analysis Tool for Docking Results (Version 1.0) [Computer software]. https://github.com/DurdagiLab/docking-zscore-analysis